imbforge/benchbaze/plasmid_viewer/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Plasmid viewer for the lab database of the Ulrich lab @ IMB Mainz

+This project is forked from <https://github.com/tnrich/ove-react-demo-repo> to implement changes that meet the needs of the lab database of the Ulrich lab @ IMB Mainz (<https://github.com/helle-ulrich-lab/organisation-intranet>).

-## Available Scripts
+# Available Scripts

 In the project directory, you can run: